Skip to main content

 What happens when an AI client does not understand x402 and just gets a 402 response?

-The 402 response is structured so that a non-x402-aware client sees a meaningful error: status code, JSON body with a hosted_url, and a human-readable message.
-Clients that surface errors to the user (most chat-based clients like Claude Desktop or Cursor) will show the user the URL to click and pay; clients that handle the request fully programmatically and expect 200 will fail more loudly, which is the correct outcome (the call was not paid). x402-aware clients pay automatically using a pre-authorized wallet; the call retries and succeeds.
+The challenge body is structured so that a non-x402-aware client sees a meaningful error: an error code, the amountUsdc, and a hostedUrl to pay at.
+Clients that surface tool errors to the user (most chat-based clients like Claude Desktop or Cursor) will show the user the URL to click and pay; clients that handle the call fully programmatically and ignore the error will simply not get a result, which is the correct outcome (the call was not paid). x402-aware clients read the challenge, pay automatically using a pre-authorized wallet, and retry.

-How long does the caching window last?
+How long does the paid window last?
 Can a client pay once and call forever?

 Can I run paid tools and free tools on the same MCP server?

 Yes.
-Wrap only the paid tools with the requirePayment middleware; leave free tools un-wrapped.
-The free tools work for any client; the paid tools return 402 until paid.
+Add the paid-state check (and the requirePayment challenge on a miss) only to the paid tools; leave free tools as plain handlers.
+The free tools work for any client; the paid tools return the 402 challenge until paid.
 Many operators start by making the cheap tools free (to drive adoption) and reserving payment for the high-value ones (inference, generation, long-context work).

 How do I see which clients have paid and how much they spent?